How to Make Millions Before Grandma Dies: Development

 Pat later stated it took him eight months to learn how to write for film compared to television; How to Make Millions Before Grandma Dies is his feature film debut.
 He spoke on the process, saying, "It is much harder to be precise making a film [compared to] TV, which uses coverage—shooting a lot of material and then deciding later [what] to use.
 For film, every shot [must] be intentional, to make the most out of every moment."
 During a February 2024 promotional interview at the Santa Barbara International Film Festival, Pat argued that his previous television projects required "controlling" and guiding the audience's emotions and reaction, which he felt left the projects with a lesser "depth of feeling": for How to Make Millions Before Grandma Dies, he abandoned this in favor of approaching the film wanting to make the audience "reflect about themselves".
+Reflecting on the experience, Vanridee commented that the film's development during the pandemic was uncertain but liberating, stating, "We just focused on telling the story as honestly as we could [and] somehow, that very personal approach allowed the film to travel farther than anything we had done before."

 In an interview with Resonate, Pat revealed that most of the film's early development and pre-production was spent developing the film's characters: the grandmother was partly based on Thodsapon's grandmother while the mother was modelled and named after Pat's mother.
 Pat and Thodsapon also assigned their respective real-life anecdotes to inform the film's other characters and plot points.
 Despite these changes, Pat centred the audience as the film's ultimate target, saying, "my main goal was to keep the feeling [that] we're striving for something that could make you feel that it's your [life], not 'my' [film]".
 He also stated that this informed his decision to retain some of the comedic elements from the film's early screenplays.
 Pat stated that his grandmother directly opined on the screenplay after he moved back in with her when writing, while the other characters were based on his Cantonese-speaking mother's family, describing the representation of those characters in the film is as "exactly the same [as my own family], even the dialogue".
 This was echoed by Phuak, who said some of the film's dialogue "mirrored" his life and was a "reflection" of his past.
 The writers revised the screenplay to include themes on contemporary Thai family dynamics, specifically related to western and Asian attitudes regarding extended and nuclear families.